jshalabi03/cfg-parser/README.md

 Installation:

+1. First, locally clone this repository, at https://github.com/jshalabi03/cfg-parser

+2. Open the project directory in the dev container given by the Dockerfile.

+3. Verify that you are in the root directory of the project before continuing.

-First, locally clone this repository, at https://github.com/jshalabi03/cfg-parser Open the project directory in the dev container given by the Dockerfile Edit the data/index.cpp file with a compilable C++ program whose entry function is labelled main.
+3. Edit the data/index.cpp file with a compilable C++ program whose entry function is labelled main.

-Run 'make gen' to generate data/index.s, which contains the llvm ARM assembly generated instructions from data/index.cpp Finally, run 'make' to run the command line application which will prompt various information queries on the parsed control flow graph.
+4. Run 'make gen' to generate data/index.s, which contains the LLVM ARM assembly generated instructions from data/index.cpp

+5. Finally, run 'make' to run the command line application which will prompt various information queries on the parsed control flow graph.

 Testing: